-- Of the total number of Employee Options, a maximum of 1,057,000 Employee Options shall be allocated to participants who, at the time of implementation of the Incentive Program 2021/2024, are included in any of the following categories (“Option Group 1"), where allocation shall be made in accordance with the following principles.
+- Of the total number of Employee Options, a maximum of 929,000 Employee Options shall be allocated to participants who, at the time of implementation of ESOP2022/2026, are included in any of the following categories (“Option Group 1"), where allocation shall be made in accordance with the following principles.

 |Category||Number of Employee Options, maximum|

-In view of Camurus' expected expansion in the coming year, at least 158,500 options, or the higher number of options that may remain after the allotment of the Employee Options in Option Group 1 has taken place in accordance with item A.5 above, shall be reserved for allotment and transfer, at market value at the time of transfer, to future employees.
+- In view of Camurus' expected expansion in the coming year, at least 71,000 options, or the higher number of options that may remain after the allotment of the Employee Options in Option Group 1 has taken place in accordance with item A.5 above, shall be reserved for allotment and transfer to future employees.
 Such allocation to future employees shall take place in accordance with the allocation principles specified in item A.5, whereby the number of employees in each category specified above may change.

 - Exercise of Employee Options presupposes that the participant remains in his or her employment or equivalent employment in the Camurus Group at the time of exercise.
 The Board may decide otherwise in individual cases.